scout24ch/swissrets-api-definition/docs/API-GUIDELINES.md

 ### POST /api/owners/{ownerId}/imports

-> Schededules an import for the given owner and returns an imporidentifier, which can be used to poll the status of the import.
+> Schededules an import for the given owner and returns an import identifier, which can be used to poll the status of the import.

 ### GET /api/owners/{ownerId}/imports/{importId}